paulanthonywilson/furlough/_posts/2022-09-14-leaving-the-umbrella-behind.md

 > Umbrella child apps are intended to be created as a way to deploy each of them separately

 Intended?
 Intended by whom?
 You could[^5] create separate [Elixir releases](https://elixir-lang.org/getting-started/mix-otp/config-and-releases.html#releases) to deploy different parts of an Umbrella separately, but I have seen no evidence that is their purpose.
-The blog post contains no links, or supporting arguments, to back up that statement.
+The blog post contains no links, or supporting arguments, that back up that statement.

 If you create a new Phoenix app with `mix new myapp --umbrella` then you get two applications which can not be deployed separately in any way that makes sense, which makes me extra-sceptical about this apparent intention of Umbrella Projects.